AndrewEmad14/ITIDocs/RedHat/redHatDay#1.md

             >"~"  means /home/usr of the current logged in user
      ls: list contents
             >"R" recursive direcotyr list
             >"a" all
+            >"l" long list format
+            >"f" file type
+            >"-r" recurseive
      pwd : print working directory
      mkdir: make dir
            >any dir that starts with "." hidden
      cat: displays whats in the files
-     more : displays files but with paginagtion
+     more : displays files but with paginagtion one screen at a time
      head: first lines of your files (by default 10)
         >"-n ${whatever number of lines you want}"
      tail: last lines of your files ()